malcprentice/malcprentice.github.io/Orientation-QuickwriteTopics.md

 * A Sport/Hobby I want to try
 * My Favourite Teacher in (Junior) High School
 * My School Trips in JHS/HS
-* The Best Study-abroad Plan <--
+* The Best Study-abroad Plan
 * The Best Food to Cook. *
-* The Best Thing to do With 1,000,000 yen <--
+* The Best Thing to do With 1,000,000 yen
-* The Best Present I Ever Received <--
+* The Best Present I Ever Received
-* What I Want to do After University <--
+* What I Want to do After University
-* The Best and Worst Thing about University Life <--
+* The Best and Worst Thing about University Life
-* A Celebrity I Would Like to Meet  <--
+* A Celebrity I Would Like to Meet
-* My Most Important Possession  <--
+* My Most Important Possession
-* The Country I Would Like to Go to Most <--
+* The Country I Would Like to Go to Most
-* The Thing I Want to Buy Most <--
+* The Thing I Want to Buy Most
-* The Place I Want to Visit Most in Japan <--
+* The Place I Want to Visit Most in Japan
-* If I Could Live Anywhere in the World, I Would Live in CITY NAME <--
+* If I Could Live Anywhere in the World, I Would Live in CITY NAME
-* If I Could Change One Thing About (the university / Tokyo / my job / my house) <--
+* If I Could Change One Thing About (the university / Tokyo / my job / my house)
-* If I Could Make One Thing Illegal <--
+* If I Could Make One Thing Illegal
-* Good and Bad Points of SNS <--
+* Good and Bad Points of SNS
-* If I Could Add any Feature to my Smartphone, I Would Add <--
+* If I Could Add any Feature to my Smartphone, I Would Add
-* Do SNS like Facebook or Line damage our relationships with people? <--
+* Do SNS like Facebook or Line damage our relationships with people?
-* Should university students be required to do sports? <--
+* Should university students be required to do sports?
-* Should university students have part-time jobs while they are studying? <--
+* Should university students have part-time jobs while they are studying?
-* Should all University students should spend a year abroad? <--
+* Should all University students should spend a year abroad?
 * "Success is about hard work, not luck".
-Agree or disagree? <--
+Agree or disagree?
-* Do you prefer the mountains or the sea? <--
+* Do you prefer the mountains or the sea?
-* Would you prefer to work for a Japanese company or an overseas one? <--
+* Would you prefer to work for a Japanese company or an overseas one?
-* Would you prefer to work for yourself or work for a company? <--
+* Would you prefer to work for yourself or work for a company?
-* What are the qualities of a good friend?  <--
+* What are the qualities of a good friend?
-* What are the qualities of a good co-worker (e.g. for your part time job)? <--
+* What are the qualities of a good co-worker (e.g. for your part time job)?
-* What are the qualities of a good place to live?  <--
+* What are the qualities of a good place to live?
-* What are the qualities of a good boss? <--
+* What are the qualities of a good boss?
-* What are the qualities of a good teacher. <--
+* What are the qualities of a good teacher.
-* What is most important when deciding choosing your first apartment (e.g. location, cost, shops). <--
+* What is most important when deciding choosing your first apartment (e.g. location, cost, shops).
 * Your city is going to build a statue of a famous person.
-Who should it be? <--
+Who should it be?
 * A friend is visiting your hometown and only has two days.
-What should they do? <--
+What should they do?
 * A tourist is visiting your country, and has only one week.
-What should they do? <--
+What should they do?
-* What are the good and bad points of online shopping? <--
+* What are the good and bad points of online shopping?

-# Opinion topics

-Topics marked "<--" are also OK for "Opinion Quickwrite" (EngComm, Debate class)

-* Start with "I think" + title in lower case
-* Optional: Give a SHORT description if it's something we don't know
-* Then say "There are several reasons why .... .
-Firstly, "
-* e.g. 35 "I think that the country I would like to go to most is  New Zealand.
-There are several reasons why I want to go there.
-Firstly, I love "The Hobbit"
-* E.g. 36 "I think that the thing I want to buy most is a ukelele.
-It is a kind of small guitar with four strings.
-There are several reasons why I want to buy one.

 # Need more topics?
 * NYT650 [New York Times 650 topic](https://www.nytimes.com/2016/10/20/learning/lesson-plans/650-prompts-for-narrative-and-personal-writing.html?_r=0)